≪ Go to our review of Backpacking Water Treatment

 The Mini is very simple to use, and can be used in several different ways.
 Like the straw-style LifeStraw, you can use the Mini to drink directly from a source.
 This works best if you have the extra straw attachment that comes included with the filter.
 The downside to this is that it is a separate piece that could get lost, but the plus is that having a longer, separate piece allows the filter itself to be smaller and lighter than the LifeStraw.

 The Mini can also be screwed onto a small-mouthed water bottle and drunk directly from it in that way as long as you can squeeze the bottle.
 The filter comes with one 16 oz. soft bottle included, but it will work on other small bottles as well.
-This is handy because it allows you to bring water with you between sources, whereas both the LifeStraw and the TrailShot require you to have a separate bottle to carry water, and it doesn't screw onto the top of a bottle but must be inserted inside the bottle to drink from it.
+This is handy because it allows you to bring water with you between sources, whereas both the LifeStraw and the TrailShot require you to have a separate bottle to carry water, and it doesn't screw onto the top of a bottle but must be inserted inside the container to drink from it.
 This contender is more intuitive to use in combination with a bottle.

 Lastly, it can be used inline on a hydration bladder.
 This would require committing a bladder to only being used with the filter for two reasons: you would be putting contaminated water into the bladder, so you would not then want to put clean water in it and drink from it.
-And second, in order to get the filter inline, you will need to cut the hose in half, and attach the filter in the middle.
+And second, to get the filter inline, you will need to cut the hose in half, and attach the filter in the middle.
 This system will work great once you have committed to it and set it up, just don't expect to use it without the filter the next day.

 The Mini does not work as well as the gravity filters like the Platypus GravityWorks or the MSR AutoFlow Gravity Filter at treating large quantities of water or water for groups.